-Exhibit No. Description Certificate of Incorporation of Property Management Corporation of America filed January 23, 2014 with the Secretary 3.1 of State of the State of Delaware.
+L'AIIIDIC 1 10.
+Description 3.1 Certificate of Incorporation of Property Management Corporation of America filed January 23, 2014 with the Secretary of State of the State of Delaware.
 3.2 By-laws of Property Management Corporation of America.
-Opinion of Olshan Frome Wolosky LLP, counsel to the registrant, as to the legality of the shares of common stock.
-5.1 10.1 Form of Subscription Agreement with investors.
+5.1 Opinion of Olshan Frome Wolosky LLP, counsel to the registrant, as to the legality of the shares of common stock.
+10.1 Form of Subscription Agreement with investors.
 10.2 Escrow Agreement 10.3 Secured Promissory Note from Property Management Corporation of America to C. Thomas McMillen.
-10.4 Form of Management Services Agreement between Property Management Corporation of America and property owners.
+10.4 Management Agreement, dated February 1, 2014, between Marsh Road LLC and Property Management Corporation of America.
+10.5 Management Agreement, dated February 1, 2014, between Main Street Heritage LLC and Property Management Corporation of America.
 14.1 Code of Business Conduct and Ethics.
 14.2 Code of Ethics for the CEO and Senior Financial Officers.
-21.1 Subsidiaries of Property Management Corporation of America.
-23.1 Consent of Olshan Frome Wolosky LLP (included in the opinion filed as Exhibit 5.1).
-23.2 Consent of Li & Company, PC, independent registered public accountants.